aws-samples/amazon-bedrock-samples/docs/custom-models/import_models/Flan-t5/flant5-finetune-medical-terms.md

 The resulting model files are imported into Amazon Bedrock via [Custom Model Import (CMI)](https://docs.aws.amazon.com/bedrock/latest/userguide/model-customization-import-model.html).

 Bedrock Custom Model Import allows for importing foundation models that have been customized in other environments outside of Amazon Bedrock, such as Amazon Sagemaker, EC2, etc.

-WARNING: This method of Custom Model Import will only work with "FLAN-t5-large".
-"FLAN-t5-small" is incompatible with Bedrock Custom Model Import in its current state.
-This is due to the number of heads in the model needing to be a multiple of 4, due to the model needing to be sharded accordingly in the GPU. the number of heads for FLAN-t5-small is 6. this can be checked in the model's config.json file under the parameter "num_heads"

 <h2> Use Case </h2>